The Defining One

 Mr. Neza is a licensed traditional doctor passionate about the health benefits of honey and has some of the best stock available — but there is much more to learn from him!
 Your late lunch site, Imbabazi on a rural road between Gisenyi and Musanze, is a former orphanage and a fantastic location rich in history.
 Finally, Virunga Valley Academy, a great American international school in Musanze, also has a story to tell (click for a teenager’s take on it).

 Your hiking boots may have wondered why they have been carried to Africa … Not anymore!
 The trekking level of your adventure is about to begin, with a hike across the border into Uganda.
-The 5-7 hours on the Rwandan side will be mixed with boating — Lake Burera island hopping will cover almost everything from our Fisherman’s Fortune program.
+The 5-7 hours on the Rwandan side will be mixed with boating — Lake Burera island hopping will cover everything that matters.
 You will then walk to the Cyanika border crossing.

 On the other side you will be hiking through gorgeous cultivated areas straight on the border of Mgahinga Gorilla National Park.
 The walk will take 2-3 hours, and there will be a picnic lunch in the middle of it all.
 You will spend your night close to where gorillas are roaming that day.